RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 1. To install RS, run:

     {{% note %}}
-- The RS files are installed in these [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}):
+- The RS files are installed in the default [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}).
+You can also [specify other directories](#custom-installation-directories) for these files during the installation.
-    - Installation files - /opt/redislabs
-    - Configuration files - /etc/opt/redislabs
-    - Data and log files - /var/opt/redislabs

-    You can also specify other directories for these files during the installation.
 - RS is installed and run under the redislabs user and redislabs group.

-    You can also specify a different user during the installation.
+You can also [specify a different user](#custom-installation-user-and-group) during the installation.
 - You must either be logged in as the root user or use sudo to run the install process.
     {{% /note %}}